-There are plenty of good building contractors in the East Midlands area.
-After 18 years of working with local builders, ASBA Architects maintain a database of firms that is available to their clients once the practice has been appointed.
+There are plenty of good building contractors in the United Kingdom.
+After years of working with local builders, ASBA Architects maintain a database of firms that is available to their clients once the practice has been appointed.
 It is recommended that basic credit checks are carried out on builders and that they are asked key questions about the way that they run their business prior to them being appointed.